Technical Procedures Disclaimer

 until after the completion of these activities.

-A. Glass adhesive(s): (see manufacturers above; review current product literature to determine if the product is appropriate, or approved
+A. Glass adhesive(s): (review current product literature to determine if the product is appropriate, or approved

 1. Should be viscous enough to flow into the cracks